Fix: “A device which does not exist was specified” on Windows

 Rescanning Disk

-4. Once done, try to access the hard drive and check if the issue is resolved.
+4. Once finished, try to access your drive again to see if the issue has been resolved.

 5. Re-create Disk Partition

-Note: Please try other solutions before following this one, as this solution will delete all the data inside the problematic disk.
+Note: Try other solutions before using this method, as it will delete all data on the problematic disk.

 Opening Command Prompt With Administrator privileges